danog/MadelineProtoDocs/docs/API_docs/constructors/auth.passwordRecovery.md

 ---
-title: auth.passwordRecovery
+title: "auth.passwordRecovery"
-description: Recovery info of a [2FA password](https://core.telegram.org/api/srp), only for accounts with a [recovery email configured](https://core.telegram.org/api/srp#email-verification).
+description: "Recovery info of a 2FA password, only for accounts with a recovery email configured."
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 redirect_from: /API_docs/constructors/auth_passwordRecovery.html
 ---